IBM/ibm-satellite-storage/config-templates/ibm/ibm-csi-block/1.4.0/README.md

 IBM block storage CSI driver is based on an open-source IBM project, included as a part of IBM Storage orchestration for containers.
 IBM Storage orchestration for containers enables enterprises to implement a modern container-driven hybrid multicloud environment that can reduce IT costs and enhance business agility, while continuing to derive value from existing systems.

-For full release notes, compatiblity, installation, and user information, see the [IBM block storage CSI driver](documentation: https://www.ibm.com/support/knowledgecenter/SSRQ8T_1.4.0/).
+For full release notes, compatiblity, installation, and user information, see the [IBM block storage CSI driver documentation](https://www.ibm.com/support/knowledgecenter/SSRQ8T_1.4.0/).

 ## Prerequisites